nutchanonj/optimization_codes/newton_root_finding/readme.md

-# Newton's method to find a root of equations system.
+# Newton's method used to find the root of a system of equations.

 The algorithm is contained in a function `newton.m`.